Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/equalAndHashCodeContract.md

 4. if r1.equal(r2) is false, then r1==r2 is always false

 ## Difference b/w == operator and equal() method
--- if there is no relation between argumental type, .equal() method would not rise any compile or run time error, it always returns FALSE, and == always rise Compile time error i.e. incomparable type java.lang.String and java.lang.StringBuffer
-String s1 = new String("Yad");
+-- if there is no relation between argument type (One is String and Other is StringBuilder, .equal() method would not rise any compile or run time error, it always returns FALSE, and == always rise Compile time error i.e. incomparable type java.lang.String and java.lang.StringBuffer String s1 = new String("Yad");
 String s2 = new String("Yad");
 StringBuffer sb1 = new StringBuffer("Yad");